sdkman/sdkman-cli/README.md

     $ curl -s api.sdkman.io | bash

-If the environment needs tweaking for SDKman to be installed, the installer will prompt you accordingly and ask you to restart.
+If the environment needs tweaking for SDKMAN to be installed, the installer will prompt you accordingly and ask you to restart.

 ## Running the Cucumber Features

-All SDKman's BDD tests are written in Cucumber and can be found under `src/test/cucumber/sdkman`.
+All SDKMAN's BDD tests are written in Cucumber and can be found under `src/test/cucumber/sdkman`.
 These can be run with Gradle by running the following command:

     $ ./gradlew